elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-4-utilize-advanced-vsphere-performance-monitoring-tools.md

 ### Use esxtop/resxtop to collect performance data

-From &#8216;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf']);">vSphere Monitoring and Performance vSphere 5.0</a>&#8216;:
+From '<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf']);">vSphere Monitoring and Performance vSphere 5.0</a>':

 > **Use esxtop or resxtop in Batch Mode**
 > After you have prepared for batch mode, you can use esxtop or resxtop in this mode.